 Taking these global drivers into account, it is no surprise that changes are taking place in the definition and nature of the surveying profession and practice.
 Some of these are due to evolution of technology and some are due to institutional changes as a consequence of political and economical development in individual countries.
 Changes in technology and institutional frameworks may provide new opportunities for the surveying profession, but they will also be the destroyers of some professional work.
-The challenge will be to integrate modern surveying technology into a broader process of problem solving and decision making.
+The challenges of the so-called information age will be to integrate modern surveying technology into a broader process of problem solving and decision making.
+We must assess carefully what range of skills will be required of those entering, and continuing within, the modern occupational world of surveying.